 » Nursing (AD) Program «

-The three paths to an Associate in Science Degree in Nursing, summarized below, follow the same Program Plan.
-To view the official RCTC Program Plan, scroll to the bottom of this page or click HERE.
+The three paths to an Associate in Science Degree in Nursing, summarized below, follow the same Nursing Program Plan.

 Generic 2-Year AD ProgramThe associate degree nurse is prepared to practice nursing in situations involving direct patient care, most frequently in the hospital or long-term care facility.
 Graduates are prepared to function as defined in Minnesota Statutes by: